Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 # TO-DO

+1. Allow renaming of weapons and how each beat one another
-1. Make a better UI
+2. Make a better UI